Home

 Management and Advisory Board:

-The world class V3 Technologies team consists of eight talented executives who each bring a unique and vital skillset both to the initial demonstration projects and to the buildout of the larger licensing and power company businesses.
-The company is led by its founder, Dr. Kenneth Cory who has nearly 25 years of senior executive and Wall Street experience in the power and infrastructure sector.
-In total, the V3 team has nearly 190 years of combined experience in power engineering, business strategy, finance, and related businesses at the highest levels across multiple countries and jurisdictions.
+The world class V3 Technologies team consists of six talented executives who each bring a unique and vital skillset both to the initial demonstration projects and to the buildout of the larger licensing and power company businesses.
+The company is led by its founder, Dr. Kenneth Cory who has over 25 years of senior executive and Wall Street private equity experience in the power and infrastructure sector.
+In total, the V3 team has many decades of combined experience in power engineering, business strategy, finance, and related businesses at the highest levels across multiple countries and jurisdictions.
+We know the power industry very well, and we know how to finance and grow energy companies.

 Dr. Kenneth Cory, Chairman & CEO –